FairwindsOps/polaris/docs/checks/security.md

 `hostNetworkSet` | `warning` | Fails when `hostNetwork` attribute is configured.
 `hostPortSet` | `warning` | Fails when `hostPort` attribute is configured.
 `tlsSettingsMissing` | `warning` | Fails when an Ingress lacks TLS settings.
-`automountServiceAccountToken` | | Fails if service account tokens are automounted to pods `clusterrolePodExecAttach` | | Fails if a ClusterRole is able to exec into pods `clusterrolebindingClusterAdmin` | | Fails if a ClusterRoleBinding is attached to the admin role `clusterrolebindingPodExecAttach` | | Fails if a ClusterRoleBinding is able to exec into pods `rolePodExecAttach` | | Fails if a Role is able to exec into pods `rolebindingClusterAdminClusterRole` | | Fails if a RoleBinding is attached to the cluster admin role `rolebindingClusterAdminRole` | | Fails if a RoleBinding is attached to the admin role `rolebindingClusterRolePodExecAttach` | | Fails if a RoleBinding is able to exec into pods in any namespace `rolebindingRolePodExecAttach` | | Fails if a RoleBinding is able to exec into pods in its namespace `linuxHardening` | | Fails if one of AppArmor, Seccomp, SELinux, or dropping Linux Capabilities are not used to limit unwanted privileges
+`automountServiceAccountToken` | `ignore` | Fails if service account tokens are automounted to pods `clusterrolePodExecAttach` | `warning` | Fails if a ClusterRole is able to exec into pods `clusterrolebindingClusterAdmin` | `warning` | Fails if a ClusterRoleBinding is attached to the admin role `clusterrolebindingPodExecAttach` | `warning` | Fails if a ClusterRoleBinding is able to exec into pods `rolePodExecAttach` | `warning` | Fails if a Role is able to exec into pods `rolebindingClusterAdminClusterRole` | `warning` | Fails if a RoleBinding is attached to the cluster admin role `rolebindingClusterAdminRole` | `warning` | Fails if a RoleBinding is attached to the admin role `rolebindingClusterRolePodExecAttach` | `warning` | Fails if a RoleBinding is able to exec into pods in any namespace `rolebindingRolePodExecAttach` | `warning` | Fails if a RoleBinding is able to exec into pods in its namespace `linuxHardening` | `warning` | Fails if one of AppArmor, Seccomp, SELinux, or dropping Linux Capabilities are not used to limit unwanted privileges
-`missingNetworkPolicy` | | Fails if a controller lacks a corresponding NetworkPolicy `sensitiveConfigmapContent` | | Fails if a ConfigMap contains a likely password or secret `sensitiveContainerEnvVar` | | Fails if a controller has an environment variable hard-coded to a likely password or secret
+`missingNetworkPolicy` | `warning` | Fails if a controller lacks a corresponding NetworkPolicy `sensitiveConfigmapContent` | `warning` | Fails if a ConfigMap contains a likely password or secret `sensitiveContainerEnvVar` | `warning` | Fails if a controller has an environment variable hard-coded to a likely password or secret

 ## Background